philipturner/home-built-stm/README.md

 - I'll reach up a bunch more, litter the PCB silkscreens with HV safety signs, add redundant mechanisms to physically prevent exposure to HV, etc.
   - I'm not an expert on HV safety yet, so the above precautions are not good enough to protect someone.

+The plans above already need some revisions.
+Certain chips, such as the ADHV4702, are too expensive and must be replaced with a cheaper alternative.
+In addition, the piezo motor coarse approach mechanism is too expensive to fabricate, if one wants high stiffness.
+Instead, I am currently analyzing the common design for Air-STMs/EC-STMs, which uses electromagnetic motors.
+This is the design Dan Berard used.

 ## Lithium Niobate

 Images of 10 lithium niobate plates that were delivered.
 Dimensions: 5 mm x 5 mm x 0.5 mm.